Recruitment Now Open

 Mr. Flanagan added; “Since 2012 we have had 102 interventions in total – an intervention being where we would have serious concerns about a persons wellbeing, prevented someone from either taking their own life, or putting themselves in grave danger.
 These figures mean that over40% of these interventions were in 2016 alone”.

 All volunteers are trained in Suicide Prevention techniques which gives them the skillset to approach someone in difficulty and deal with them effectively, delicately & confidentially.

-The organisation trains regularly in the Harbour with other services such as the RNLI, ensuring a fast co-ordinated response to someone in the water.
+The organisation trains regularly in the Harbour with other Emergency Services ensuring a fast co-ordinated response to someone in the water.
 The organisation is currently seeking further volunteers to join its team – more information can be got from the ‘volunteering’ link at the top of the page or on our Facebook page.
 All training & equipment is provided, and volunteers are only asked to give up one night a month.

 If you are affected by any of the issues mentioned, the Samaritans can be called 24hrs a day on 116123 or the Pieta House Helpline on 1800 247247.